phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1815452
+#Number of Trump Tweets: 1816106
-#Number of Cruz Tweets: 759486
+#Number of Cruz Tweets: 759908
-#Number of Clinton Tweets: 503185
+#Number of Clinton Tweets: 503406
-#Number of Rubio Tweets: 468663
+#Number of Rubio Tweets: 468800
 #Number of Jeb!
-Tweets: 391434
+Tweets: 391735
-#Number of Sanders Tweets: 287618
+#Number of Sanders Tweets: 287736
-#Number of Carson Tweets: 144972
+#Total Number of Tweets: 173950
-#Number of Kasich Tweets: 130038
+#Number of Carson Tweets: 145045
-#Total Number of Tweets:
+#Number of Kasich Tweets: 130098
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---